fredrikaverpil/nix-config/README.md

 #### Initial Boot into NixOS Installer on NVMe SSD

-> [!ATTENTION] This part is outdated and not used!
+> [!TODO] This part is outdated and not used.
+Let's move it / remove it.

 1. Boot Pi 5 from NVMe: Power down your Pi, remove the Raspberry Pi OS SD card, and power on.
 It should boot into the NixOS installer.